Heatblur-Simulations/f-4e-manual/src/dcs/persistence.md

 The aircraft state includes all its properties, as well as its components [wear, tear and condition](mission_editor.md#condition-and-wear).
 This also includes positions of switches and knobs.
+Damaged components are automatically repaired between flights.

 > 💡 Depending on the spawn type, the ground crew might change some switches and
 > knobs while preparing the aircraft for the pilot in advance.